Drug Trafficking Lawyer in Fort Worth

 In Texas, the penalties for and severity of the drug charges depend upon what substance was in possession and how much was present at the time of the arrest.
 Penalties for drug trafficking charges in Texas can range anywhere from a state jail felony to a first-degree felony, which carries the harshest sentence.
 In addition to being sentenced to jail or prison, an individual charged with drug trafficking in Texas can be fined up to a quarter million dollars depending on the severity of the charge.

-When you retain our drug crimes attorneys to defend you, they will carefully review your case and all the evidence compiled against you.
-From there they will determine the best strategy for your specific case.
+When you retain our drug crimes attorney to defend you, she will carefully review your case and all the evidence compiled against you.
+From there she will determine the best strategy for your specific case.

 Examples of possible defense strategies against drug trafficking charges include: